15 Digital Nomad Tools for Budget Conscious Travelers

 Described as a neighborhood guide for explorers, On The Grid is a curated list of local gems and secret spots put together by creative designers.
 It’s a place where locals can give their top food & shopping recommendations.
 Anyone can become a curator and recommend cool spots for visitors to check out on their next trip to far away destinations.
 Metropolitan areas are cleverly broken up into separate neighborhood guides and the list of cities is growing every day.
 Los Angeles alone has thirty-eight neighborhood lists!
 On The Grid has garnered international appeal for its straight-forward approach and lack of pretension.
 With exotic cities such as Beirut, Bogotá, and Brooklyn, it’s no wonder culture seekers are flocking to this website for the best insider tips of where to dine and lounge.

 UpWork is the largest online workplace for freelancers.
 It is an incredible platform for digital nomads and creative professionals, but it is especially valuable for programmers.
 With a specialization in the tech industry, UpWork is transforming the way in which people view remote work.
+From logo creators to content writers, Upwork is a great way to find paying clients.
 Earning an income while traveling sounds like a dream, but UpWork is turning that into a reality for many.
 It connects a thriving community of talented developers, designers, and consultants with one another to create the perfect team.
 Users can either post a job and search for a candidate or hire an expert.
 The best part is that all payments are handled through their website.
 UpWork is the go-to place for finding a gig and funding your budget travel adventures.

 15. Nord VPN